 These meatballs are delicious and filled with kale.
 You also can eat them on their own or with spaghetti and a delicious tomato sauce.
 If you are like me, you will probably love to have your greens in your meatballs because they add lots of flavors and of course, more nutrients to your recipe.
 Whenever you’re able to add a bit of nutritional value to a meal, why not take advantage of it, right?

 We LOVE meatballs.
 They can be used in so many different ways so my family will never get bored of them.
-Some of my other favourite ways to make meatballs are my Low-Carb Turkey Meatballs with Mashed Cauliflower, Baked Meatballs Casserole (Low-Carb)(Web story), and Healthy Meatball Soup.
+Some of my other favourite ways to make meatballs are my Low-Carb Turkey Meatballs with Mashed Cauliflower, Ground Turkey Meatballs, Baked Meatballs Casserole (Low-Carb)(Web story), and Healthy Meatball Soup.

 Every time I make something with ground meat like meatloaf, hamburgers, and meatballs I always try to sneak veggies into the mix.
 But, I really like to add some green like kale, spinach, and collard because they don’t change the flavor of your food, which is very important.
 You can use all these three different types of greens or you can choose only one.
 It is really up to you.
 I already made this recipe with kale and spinach, but this time I only used kale and it worked really well too.
 I also use ground turkey over beef for moister meatballs.